 The module is a multiple-chip standalone module and conforms to Level 2 requirements for physical security.
-For details on tamper evidence, please see Section 3.1.2.
+For details on tamper evidence, please see Section 3.1.2 - Placement of Tamper Evident Labels.

 2.8 Operational Environment

 The module operates in a limited operational model and do not implement a General Purpose Operating System.